“It’s Dad,” he says. “They found a tumor and gave him two months to live.”

 But this time is different.

-I’ve only been here two days, and I long for my life in Texas so much so that I can’t sleep.
+I’ve only been here two days, and I long for my life in Texas so much that I can’t sleep.

-I close my eyes and try to connect to my wise, confident voice, but something is off, and I want to know what’s changed.
+I close my eyes and try to connect to my wise, confident voice, but something is off and I want to know what’s changed.

 I want answers, but I can’t hear.